Gizra/Gizra-Way-Book/features_module_how_to_share_sites_config_with_oth.md

 Uncompress the file, and put the module folder under `modules/custom` in the project directory.
 Enable the module so Drupal can start using it.

-**Note**: When you make your configurations in DB, then export it as a feature and enable the module, your configurations stored both in code and DB.
-In that case, you don't know if what you are seening on the screen coming from the code or from the DB, so you can't be sure if the module works exactly how you expected.
-The most effective way to make sure all our configuration moved successfully to code, is to start new installation and then enable the module.
-Now, after a new installation you know everthing you see come from the code.
+**Note**: When you make your configurations in DB, then export it as a Feature and enable the module, your configurations are stored both in the code and DB.
+In this case, you don't know if what you are seeing on the screen is coming from the code or from the DB, so you can't be sure if the module is working as expected.
+The most effective way to make sure all our configuration moved successfully to the code, is to start a new installation and then enable the module.
+Now, after a new installation, you know that everything you see is from the code.

 ## Changing a Feature